cert-manager/cert-manager/design/release-notes/release-0.9/draft-release-notes.md

 ### ACME Issuer Solver Pod Template
 The ACME Solver Pod Spec now exposes a template that can be used to change metadata about that pod.
 Currently, a template will expose labels, annotations, node selector, tolerations, and affinity.
+This is useful when running cert-manager in multi-arch clusters, or when you run workloads across different types of nodes and need to restrict where the acmesolver pod runs.

 ## Action Required
 ### Length limit for Common Names